 Sequence is GEPPPGKPADDAGLV across 15 residues.
 The first eight residues alone contain four prolines (PPPGKP segment), and the resulting backbone geometry leaves few cleavage-accessible peptide bonds.
 The molecule therefore tolerates gastric and serum protease environments far better than typical short peptides, which is the same property that underwrites the published research on oral-route protocols.
 By contrast, TB-500 is restricted to injectable routes because its longer, more flexible backbone does not survive gastric exposure.

 There is no approved finished drug containing BPC-157 in any major jurisdiction at the time of writing.
 The active is currently scheduled for FDA Pharmacy Compounding Advisory Committee (PCAC) review at the July 2026 meeting, with the proposed indication of ulcerative colitis, under consideration for inclusion on the 503A bulks list.
 If PCAC's recommendation is accepted by the FDA, 503A pharmacies would gain a clear path to patient-specific compounding using BPC-157.
-Until that happens, sales are restricted to bulk-active use in jurisdictions where local rules permit and to compounding under the receiving pharmacy's own regulatory analysis.
+Until that happens, sales are restricted to API use in jurisdictions where local rules permit and to compounding under the receiving pharmacy's own regulatory analysis.

 Acetate is the default salt released against the catalogue spec and is the form most pharmacies want, the chromatographic behaviour and reconstitution kinetics are well characterised.
 Free-base BPC-157 is occasionally requested where a downstream formulator needs to control the final counter-ion themselves.
 Per-mass biological activity is equivalent across the two; the practical differences are in RP-HPLC retention time (acetate elutes slightly earlier under typical gradient conditions) and in handling pH.
 Flag salt-form preference at the quote stage so the lot is reserved correctly.